HarshKhilawala/msi-elective-19DCS053/README.md

 # ProjectMapping

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.5.
+This project is part of a University Elective Credit Course at Charotar University of Science and Technology (CHARUSAT) in collaboration with Motorola Solutions.

 ## Development server